 Knox County is making it easier than ever to vote in upcoming elections.
 Early voting is increasingly popular, especially for people employed during regular business hours or families with young children.
 It is important to remember that early voting locations are different than Election Day locations.

-2018 will be a busy year for local, state, and federal elections.
+2018 is a busy year for local, state, and federal elections.
 Please visit the Knox County Election Schedule to see the election dates in full detail.

-The local general election will be on August 2, 2018.
-The State and Federal primary election will be on August 2, 2018 followed by the general election on November 6, 2018.
+The local general election is on August 2, 2018.
+The State and Federal primary election is on August 2, 2018 followed by the general election on November 6, 2018.
 Each election will have a period of early voting in the weeks before Election Day.

 Be sure to look through our list of 2018 Candidates for Knox County before you head to the polls.

 Click here to visit KGIS and use the KGIS Voting Location Search Tool to find your Election Day voting location.

 Early voting for the August 2, 2018 election is currently closed.
 Mark your calendar for the election day on August 2, 2018!

 Early voting for the November 6 election will begin in October.
 If you prefer to vote early, you must appear in person at either the county election commission office or at a satellite voting location opened by the county election commission.
 The early voting period typically begins twenty (20) days before an election and ends five (5) days before an election.